Regional Electricity Planning – Southern Huron-Perth (Greater Bruce/Huron)

 Regional electricity planning in the Greater Bruce/Huron region is underway.
+Based on the findings in the Scoping Assessment Outcome Report, a long-term electricity plan – or Integrated Regional Resource Plan (IRRP) – will be undertaken specifically for the southernmost portion of the Greater Bruce/Huron region – for the Southern Huron-Perth sub-region.
 This engagement initiative will provide interested parties with an opportunity to offer input for consideration into the elements of the regional planning process.

 Regional electricity plans take a 20-year outlook on every region in the province.
 The planning process provides an opportunity for communities to tell the IESO about anticipated needs and priorities and to contribute to the development of the options for meeting this region’s future electricity needs.